Hieromon/AutoConnect/mkdocs/api.md

 ```cpp
 AutoConenctAux* where(void)
 ```
+Returns a pointer to the AutoConnectAux object of the custom Web page that caused the request to the page.<br>
+AutoConnect identifies the URI (ie. the referrer URI) that caused the request each time from the client occurs and will save the URI If the request source is a custom Web page of AutoConnectAux.
+The **where** function returns a pointer of AutoConnectAux which is a URI of a least recent request from the custom Web page.<br>
-Returns a pointer to the AutoConnectAux object of the custom Web page that caused the request to that page.
-This function is available only for the AutoConnectAux object.
-It is invalid for HTTP requests from individual pages registered with the **on** handler of ESP8266WebServer/ESP32.
-In other words, this function only returns the last AutoConnecAux page called.
+This function is provided to access the fields (ie. the AutoConnectElements) with a custom Web page handler of a page and is available only for request source that is the custom Web pages.
+It is invalid for HTTP requests from individual pages registered with the **on** handler of ESP8266WebServer/WebServer for ESP32.
+In other words, this function only returns the AutoConnecAux page which is a least recently displayed.
 <dl class="apidl">
-    <dt>**Retuen value**</dt>
+    <dt>**Return value**</dt>
     <dd>A pointer to the AutoConnectAux that caused the request the page.</dd>
 </dl>

+The **where** function usage is described in the section [*Where to pick up the values*](achandling.md#where-to-pick-up-the-values).